hjuntan/crowd-counter/README.md

 One challange I faced is when some bounding boxes that do not contain a person have a really low confidence score for "person", i.e. 0.2. but are still counted into the overall number of people.

-I used a confidence score of 0.5 to ensure objects are not accidentally counted into the total, while being lenient for the model, allowing it to make slight mistakes.
-The confidence score can be adjusted by entering the `confidence-threshold` in the bash command.
+I used a confidence score of 0.5 to ensure objects are not accidentally counted into the total, while being lenient to the model, allowing it to make slight mistakes.
+The confidence score can be adjusted by entering the `confidence-threshold` in the bash command if you wish to test a lower or higher score threshold.

 One of the main issue with this approach is that the assumption that each frame has different people inside them.
-The distinction between a normal surveillance videos and a time-lapse are even crucial; where time-lapse are essentially taking snapshots of a normal video at intervals and piecing them together.
+The distinction between a normal surveillance videos and a time-lapse are even crucial here; where time-lapse are essentially taking snapshots of a normal video at intervals and piecing them together.

 With normal videos, we can process video frames at intervals (e.g., every 30th frame) to reduce computational load, since each frame have a very slight change between each other.
 However, with time-lapse videos, we need to process and track each frame instead.
 You can adjust which type of video by changing the boolean variable: `is_time_lapse`.